j-merluza/pypackage_tutorial/README.md

 - `README.md` - a read me document is required to provide details about what your project is, how to install it and use it.
 It’s recommended to have this document.
 - `pyproject.toml` - this file is basically the configuration file that contains requirements, version and meta data information for the building process.
-- `LICENSE` - It’s important for every package published to pypi should have a license.
+- `LICENSE` - It’s important for every package published to have a license.
 HOWEVER, the package in this scenario is only to be used within an organization.
 So, in this case, we do not need a license.
-For help choosing a license, you can go here: Choose an open source license | Choose a License
+For help choosing a license, you can go here: [Choose an open source license | Choose a License](https://choosealicense.com/)

 After creating these files, your directory should now look like this: